AlexWorx/ALib-Class-Library/docs/pages/alib_mod_enums.md

 - The code that stores and retrieves variables is 100% independent of the internals needed to declare variables.
 It just passes the enum element.
 - It is very convenient to declare and access variables.
-No misspelled variable strings may occur and a developer's IDE can propose the choice of elements while typing.
+No misspelled variable strings may occur, and a developer's IDE can propose the choice of elements while typing.
-- Special method \alib{config;Configuration::PreloadVariables} goes even one step further: Just all elements, hence all variables of the enumeration types are preloaded with their default value with just one invocation.
+- Special method \alib{variables;Configuration::PreloadVariables} goes even one step further: Just all elements, hence all variables of the enumeration types are preloaded with their default value with just one invocation.

-Another prominent sample is found with class \alib{lang;Exception}.
+Another prominent sample is found with class \alib{exceptions;Exception}.
 Furthermore, module
 \alib_cli makes really heavy use of this paradigm.